technical-ko/Writeups/GrabConCTF-2021/Basic Calc/README.md

 ![rendered_response](/GrabConCTF-2021/Basic%20Calc/screenshots/rendered_response.PNG)

-This file gave me an endpoint that would execute whatever bash commands I wanted to send to it using a GET request without having to bypass a WAF, allowing me to navigate the file system a little more easily.
+This file gave me an endpoint that would execute whatever bash commands I wanted to send to it by including a GET parameter, allowing me to navigate the file system a little more easily.
 So I used the Burp decoder tool to URL encode the following:

 ![burp_encode_find](/GrabConCTF-2021/Basic%20Calc/screenshots/burp_encode_find_flag.PNG)